Frequently asked questions (FAQ):

 What kind of books does ANU Press publish?

-ANU Press was created to make available the intellectual output of the academic community of ANU, and publishes works covering the broad range of disciplines researched at ANU, including: humanities, the arts, social sciences, business and economics, law and science.
+ANU Press was created to make available the intellectual output of the academic community, and publishes works covering the broad range of disciplines researched, including humanities, the arts, social sciences, business and economics, law and science.

 How do I submit a manuscript?